webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 9.4.0 - 2024-06-05 =
+* [FIX] Error notice on the block-based checkout when returning from the Cofidis Pay gateway without success
+* [TWEAK] Remove .pot file from the repository
+* [TWEAK] Include source files for payment gateway blocks
+* [DEV] Tested with WordPress 6.6-beta1	and WooCommerce 9.0.0-rc.1

 = 9.3.0 - 2024-05-22 =
 * [NEW] `ifthen_allow_settings_woocommerce_not_euro` filter to allow setting up the payment gateways even if the shop currency is not set to Euro - For multi-currency shops